 After watching several videos on youtube about mig welding a patch in a auto body panel, one thing is worth mentioning...

-You start out seeing a nice clean patch that fits perfectly.
+In most of the videos I have seen, they start out with a nice clean patch that fits perfectly.
 All signs of paint are gone and all you see is virgin metal. then care is taken for a great fitup by using vise grip clamps.

 Everything is still looking ok at this point.
 Next small tacks are made with the mig gun.
 Everything is still ok.
 But before long, the mig guns lack of precise placement of metal rears its ugly head and very soon you see what appears to be pigeon crap that will have to be sanded off.